-You may choose to voluntarily commit to address policy initiatives in your application.
+You may voluntarily choose to address preference point policy initiatives in your application.
 Addressing these policy initiatives is not a requirement to apply for or receive an award.
-If you choose to address a voluntary policy initiative in your application, however, you will be required to adhere to the information submitted with your application should you receive an award.
-The proposed information will be included as a binding requirement of any federal award you receive as a term and condition of that award.
-This program does not offer points for Climate Change
+If you voluntarily choose to address a policy initiative in your application, you will be required to adhere to the information submitted with your application should you receive an award.
+The proposed information will be included as a binding requirement of any Federal award you receive as a term and condition of that award.

+This NOFO does not offer preference points for Climate Change

 Environmental Justice: In accordance with Executive Order 12898, Federal Actions to Address Environmental Justice in Minority Populations and Low-Income Populations, and EO 14008, HUD will award up to two (2) points for applications proposing activities that advance Environmental Justice (as defined in Section I.A.4 of this NOFO).
-For the purposes of this grant program, activities that advance Environmental Justice include doing the following for people or communities that have been environmentally underserved or overburdened (e.g. low-income and Black and Brown communities):
+For the purposes of this HUD program, activities that advance Environmental Justice include doing the following for people or communities that have been environmentally underserved or overburdened (e.g. low-income and Black and Brown communities):

-- Reducing or mitigating exposure to environmental and health hazards (e.g. industrial facilities, EPA superfund sites, legacy pollution, heat islands). - Improving protection from and resilience to environmental harms (e.g. fire-resistant materials, floodproofing). - Expanding environmental benefits (e.g. clean air and water, public transportation, bike and walking paths, clean energy, green technology, biodiversity). - Overcoming prior disinvestment in environmental infrastructure (e.g. drainage systems, green spaces, pollution controls).
+- Reducing or mitigating exposure to environmental and health hazards (e.g. industrial facilities, EPA superfund sites, brownfields and legacy pollution, heat islands). - Improving protection from and resilience to environmental harms (e.g. fire-resistant materials, floodproofing). - Expanding environmental benefits (e.g. clean air and water, public transportation, bike and walking paths, clean energy, green technology, biodiversity). - Overcoming prior disinvestment in environmental infrastructure (e.g. drainage systems, green spaces, pollution controls).